 If you don’t play an instrument or sing in a choir, you may feel put off by classical music; you may have heard some pieces and not liked them or you may feel that it doesn’t speak to you or your life.

-There is not one single type of ‘classical music’; just because you don’t like one kind, it doesn’t mean you won’t like another.
+There isn’t one single type of ‘classical music’; just because you don’t like one kind, it doesn’t mean you won’t like another.

-Try to listen to all sorts of different things, at different times of day and when you’re in different moods, and you will almost certainly find something that you like.
+Try to listen to all sorts of different things, at different times of day and when you’re in different moods, and you’ll almost certainly find something that you like.

 - If you hear something you like as the soundtrack to a film or TV programme or even an advertisement, try to find it online and listen to it as a whole